City-of-Melbourne/govcore/research/govcore-basic-operations.md

     create(hash_function, bucket_for, add_metadata, doc)

-or make a functions preloaded with that
+or make a function preloaded with that:

     create = make_create_function(hash_function, bucket_for, add_metadata)